john-does-it/fuckYoutubeAds/README.md

-# FuckYoutubeAds -Aautomatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed
+# FuckYoutubeAds - Automatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed

 ## Overview
 FuckYouTubeAds is a tiny code script that automatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed.